 The ranking of the smartest dog breeds is based on a type of intelligence called “obedience and working intelligence” or O&W for short.
 It’s the measurement of a dog’s ability to learn and recall commands.
-It’s not ideal for the measurement of dog IQ, though it’s a decent starting point.
+It’s not the most ideal for measuring dog IQ, though it’s a good starting point.

-This type of dog intelligence was invented by Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
+This type of dog intelligence was coined by Stanley Coren, a renowned pHD and canine psychologist out of the University of British Columbia.
 With the help of 199 obedience trial judges, Coren developed his criteria for measuring dog intelligence.

 Coren’s Dog Intelligence Criteria